Teaching Reading in the Early Years

 The one day Teaching Reading in Early Years course equips teachers in guiding children through their first steps in reading, in line with the requirements of the Early Years Foundation Stage.
 The session follows a text-based approach and introduces participants to a range of high-quality children’s literature to be used to support a variety of reading practices, and to foster reading for pleasure in Nursery and Reception.

 Please note if you book 3 courses from the Teaching Reading series you will receive the fourth course completely FREE.
-This discount will be applied automatically on checkout.
+Please note, this discount is only applicable when booking 1 place for each year group of the Teaching Reading series (Early Years, Years 1/2, Years 3/4 and Years 5/6).
+This discount will be applied automatically when you checkout.

 Who should attend?

 Nursery and Reception teachers, Early Years Phase Leaders/Coordinators

 This course has been designed to cover key reading needs in the Early Years and will explore:

 - Elements of word recognition including phonics

 - Reading aloud